CataCsas/enterprise-homelab/network/vlan-design.md

 | 50      | Users_Trust  | Trusted user endpoints |
 | 60      | Guest        | Guest and internet-only access |

+> Notes: VLANs exist on the Cisco switch to **enforce segmentation and isolate traffic**.
+Inter-VLAN routing and DHCP are handled centrally by pfSense.

 ---

 ## VLAN Definitions